My position on AI, v1.

 6 min

 On a Mt Cook climb, the lead climber doesn't take the risk for the team.
 They take it before the team.
-The anchor placed on the next ledge, the line read, the rope tensioned.
-Each is a position the next climber moves through.
+The anchor placed on the next ledge, the line read, the rope tensioned, each is a position the next climber moves through.
 Without it, a slip becomes a fall.
 Each position is load-bearing.

 In 2025 I taught tools, context, prompt engineering.
-Later in 2025 I helped companies and leaders build with AI.
-In Q1 of 2026 I did diagnostics.
-In April 2026 I will do none of those things.
+Later I helped companies build with AI.
+In Q1 2026 I ran diagnostics.
+Today I do none of those things.
+In the same window I retired "calculated bets" as my headline, the OS diagnostic, the Tier 1/2/3 architecture, the workflow-redesign retainer.
+Demoted CMR to internal IP.

 AI can't do your position for you.

-AI is here.
-To lead through the biggest change we have ever seen, you must have a position.
+If a board or CEO asked for my position in three sentences: AI is here.
+To lead through it, you must have a position.
 My job is to help leaders make that position explicit and hold it.

 AI can't do your position for you.

-What is your leadership team's position on AI?
+What's your leadership team's position on AI?

 In the same vein